Peach Hand Pies

 Step 2 – Make the Peach Filling

 After your dough has chilled it’s time to roll it out.
 I usually work in two sections by cutting the dough in half and sticking one back in the fridge.
+If the dough gets too warm, it will not be flaky or easy to work with.

-First prepared an egg wash, 1 egg beaten with 2 tbs of water.
-Then, roll the dough out until about 1/4″ thick.
+Roll the dough out until about 1/4″ thick on a well floured surface.
 Then using either a large round biscuit cutter, or free hand with a knife, cut circles through the dough.
 I like to use a wide mouth mason jar lid (you can use a standard one too, if that’s what you have).
-With the mason jar lids I used, this recipe yields about 8 four inch pies.
-Depending on the size it will yield between 8 and 12.
+Cut a circle about 1 1/2″ wider than the mason jar lid.

 Brushed the exposed edges with egg wash, then take a second circle of dough and press the edges of the two together.
 Flip it over onto your work surface.